-The Selous is Tanzania's largest game reserve, in fact it is the largest in Africa and is classified a UNESCO World Heritage Site.
-The Selous is usually the major feature of a Southern Circuit safari, and holds the promise of untold chances to explore.
+Nyerere National Park is the new name for the Selous Game Reserve.
+Tanzania's largest game reserve, in fact it is the largest in Africa and is classified a UNESCO World Heritage Site.
+The Nyerere is usually the major feature of a Southern Circuit safari, and holds the promise of untold chances to explore.

-The Rufiji River runs through the Selous, pretty much bisecting it into a northern and southern section, with most people tending to visit the area to the north of the river.
-Visitor numbers to the reserve are relatively low compared to those found in Tanzania's northern parks, which is partly Selous' attraction, especially to people returning to Tanzania for a second visit.
+The Rufiji River runs through the Nyerere, pretty much bisecting it into a northern and southern section, with most people tending to visit the area to the north of the river.
+Visitor numbers to the reserve are relatively low compared to those found in Tanzania's northern parks, which is partly Nyerere's attraction, especially to people returning to Tanzania for a second visit.

 The park offers back-to-nature walking safaris along with boat trips along the river and more conventional vehicle safaris.
 There are several very good camps and exclusive lodges here to choose from, some based on the banks of the river and practically guaranteeing incredible game viewing on your doorstep.
-A Selous Game Reserve safari is best enjoyed between June - October and in January - early February, although visiting in the green season is equally good.
+A Nyerere National Park safari is best enjoyed between June - October and in January - early February, although visiting in the green season is equally good.

 Our favourite itineraries, showcasing the best of Selous Game Reserve